zcutlip/radio_streams_vlc/README.md

 ### Bootstrap Script

-You can use the `--write-shell-script` option to write a shell script that will boostrap `vlc-radio` in minimal environments.
+You can use the `--write-shell-script` option to write a shell script that will boostrap `vlc-radio` for use in minimal environments.
 This is useful, for example, to create a dedicated terminal profile that just runs `vlc-radio` with specific station.
 Since no shell gets initialized, `$PATH` may not be set, and the location of VLC may not be known.

 Below is such a profile in iTerm2: